logo

 Although bit heavier and longer than the LJ20 and with a bit less horse power (but a lot more torque, and with both power and torque coming in much lower in the rev range), the SJ10 Jimny is simply waaaaaay better.
 I’ve had the full steel and full canvas body types, and both were excellent.
 Certainly, in the deep mountain forest here in Japan, the full canvas guy, with roof and doors all off, gave me much better visibility in the thick bush, but he also gave me no protection against the weather (we, me and three friends, all got rained on one time coming back from an off road day) or against the Japanese Giant Hornets, of which I am terrified, so I kept the full steel van-bodied SJ10 longer in the end.

 And that was the car we power tuned, too.
 Yes, two stroke power tuning is an option with the SJ10 (and the SJ30) and it makes these Jimnys much better around town.
 But it’s off road where the SJ10 truly, truly shines and we can recommend these cars to serious off roaders in all the countries that we usually export used vehicles from Japan to: the USA, Canada, Australia, New Zealand, the UK, Europe, and other countries as well.
 In production from April of 1976 to May of 1981, there are many good second hand SJ10 Jimnys available in Japan for you to export yourself, and Japan Car Direct will help you do it.
 We’ll find you a good unit at the Japanese used car auctions or at the Japanese used car dealers that we work with and will do the bidding / purchase for you, we’ll prepare the documentation and arrange the shipping and the right SJ10 can be yours.
-(How the system of direct used car self import works is outlined on our site here.)
+(How the system of direct used car self import works is outlined on our how to buy page.)

 I totally recommend, from extensive personal experience (driving, owning, bashing-around-off-road experience) the Suzuki Jimny SJ10.